POVME/POVME3/README.md

 This example runs POVME on 5 trajectories taken from the POVME 3.0 paper's HSP90 simulations.
 Each of these trajectory PDB files has 5 frames, and has had the ligand removed.
 After running POVME on these trajectories, three post-processing scripts are run:

 * binding_site_overlap.py calculates the similarity of all of the analyzed frames
-* cluster.py processes the binding_site_overlap matrix and performs hierarchical clustering ** This example is programmed to yield five clusters, as given in the "-n" argument to cluster.py ** A heatmap showing which frames belong to which cluster is displayed when cluster.py finishes running ** Combined and individual-simulation transition maps are displayed ** The most representative frames from each cluster are output in the ```3-post_analysis/ALL/cluster#``` subdirectories ** The average pocket shape of each cluster can be visualized in vmd by running ```vmd -e visualizeAll.vmd``` in the ```3-post_analysis/ALL``` subdirectory, and showing the second representation in each loaded object
+* cluster.py processes the binding_site_overlap matrix and performs hierarchical clustering
+   * This example is programmed to yield five clusters, as specified in the "-n" argument to cluster.py
+   * A heatmap showing which frames belong to which cluster is displayed when cluster.py finishes running
+   * Combined and individual-simulation transition maps are displayed
+   * The most representative frames from each cluster are output in the ```3-post_analysis/ALL/cluster#``` subdirectories
+   * The average pocket shape of each cluster can be visualized in vmd by running ```vmd -e visualizeAll.vmd``` in the ```3-post_analysis/ALL``` subdirectory, and showing the second representation in each loaded object
-** Text files of the cluster members and representatives are written, with each line corresponding to one cluster
+   * Text files of the cluster members and representatives are written, with each line corresponding to one cluster
-* pocketPointsPCA.py runs principal component analysis of the analyzed frames ** Scatterplots of each simulations position in PC space are shown ** A plot of the explained variance for each PC is shown, as well as a line measuring the cumulative total ** The first 10 principal components can be visualized by running ```vmd -e loadAllPcs.vmd```
+* pocketPointsPca.py runs principal component analysis of the analyzed frames
+   * Scatterplots of each simulations position in PC space are shown
+   * A plot of the explained variance for each PC is shown, as well as a line measuring the cumulative total

-The runWorkflow.sh shell script
+   * The first 10 principal components can be visualized by running ```vmd -e loadAllPcs.vmd```

-## miscellaneous
+## Miscellaneous

 `Peel`, heavily based on Binana (by Jacob Durrant), enables the coloring of binding sites with relevant chemical features, such as hydrogen bond donors/acceptors, potential pi-stacking interactions, and hydrophobic pockets.
 This is a standalone library that will eventually be broken out into its own package. `Peel` contains the `Algebra` class, which enables comparisons of and mathematical operations on binding pocket shapes.
 The coloring scheme is intended to be for visualization only, and has not been validated for any quantitative purpose.